What Can Employers Say About Former Employees?

 How Much Information Employers Can Disclose About Employees

-One of the questions job seekers often ask is "What can an employer say about former employees?"
-Some job seekers believe companies can only legally release dates of employment, salary, and your job title.
+One of the things job seekers often wonder about is what an old employer can say about them as a former employee.
+Some job seekers believe companies can only, legally, release dates of employment, salary, and your old job title.
 However, that's not the case.

 Can an employer say a former employee was fired or terminated for cause?
 How about saying that you quit without notice, were frequently tardy, or performed poorly on the job?
 Are there limits to what an employer can say about you?